 The derby is TIWC’s main annual fundraiser, bringing in unrestricted funding for projects not already funded through grants.
 These projects include Salmon in the Classroom, Clean Sweep, the Community Weed Pull, the Active Trails Program, and grant writing.

 Derby Proceeds also fund a $500 scholarship for a graduating Skagway High School Senior.
-The 2013 recipient was Riley Westfall.
+The 2014 recipient was Donavan Henson.
 For more information on the scholarship contact TIWC by email (email@example.com).

 Proceeds also go towards a donation to the ALS Association in memory of Pat Moore.